nrwl/nx/docs/shared/reference/glossary.md

 ### Atomizer

-The Atomizer automatically splits tasks so that they can be executed in parallel.
+The Atomizer is an Nx Cloud feature that automatically splits tasks so that they can be executed in parallel.

 Atomizer automatically splits tasks on [Nx Agents](#nx-agents), providing you detailed task information in the UI, including interpreted logs and artifacts, automatically grouped by project and workflow.